verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --emit-accessors

-   Emit a getter and setter for each signal in the model.
+   Emit getter and setter methods for each top-level signal in the model top class.
 Signals are still available as public members, but with the `__Vm_sig_` prefix.

 .. option:: --error-limit <value>